Juloos/MCDatapack.BetterBacap/README.md

 - [Terralith extension](https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-terralith-version/)
 - Amplified Nether extension
 - Nullscape extension

+But also all the fanpacks that followed the [BetterBacap integration guide](bac_fanpack_handlers.md).

 ## TODO
 - An interface for all the set up configuration settings.